-Students who do not meet one or more of the above criteria for the first time during the payment period will be placed on a financial aid warning.
-Students who do not meet one or more of the above criteria after being on a financial aid warning will have their financial aid suspended until they do meet the criteria or have an approved appeal.
+Students who do not meet one or more of the above criteria will have eligibility for financial aid suspended until they do meet the criteria or have an approved appeal.

 QUALITATIVE STANDARD

 All final course grades for courses and clerkships offered through AUACOM are assigned grades of Honors (H)/High Pass (HP)/Pass (P)/Fail (F).
 All students are required to complete these components with a grade of Pass or higher (the equivalent of a 2.0 GPA); or must have an academic standing consistent with the requirements for graduation.
 Refer to the student handbook for specifics.